Rock Climbing at Muir Valley Nature Preserve

 In our journeys we have come across many rock climbers who were using our extension poles for this purpose.
 So, when approached by Friends of Muir Valley about a possible donation of extension poles, we were very happy to help with a donation of our Alumiglass poles.
 If you’re not familiar with Muir Valley Nature Preserve and Climbing Area, it is located in the Red River Gorge area of Kentucky.

+Two climbers from Bluegrass Climbing School at Muir Valley.
 Photo Credit: Bluegrass Climbing School

 About Muir Valley